legluondunet/MyLittleLutrisScripts/Indiana Jones and the Fate of Atlantis/README.md

 # Indiana Jones and the Fate of Atlantis - GOG - ScummVM

 ### Description:
-This script will assist you to install this game on Linux OS:
-"Indiana Jones and the Fate of Atlantis" provided by GOG using ScummVM runner.
+This script will install "Indiana Jones and the Fate of Atlantis" english Talkie version from GOG with multilanguage subtitles.
-During install please let all options by default.
-Thanks to the people who contributed to play this game in the best conditions on Linux platform.

 ### Technical notes:
-- This script is only compatible with the game installation file for Windows in exe format provided by GOG.
+- This script is only compatible with the game installation file for Windows in exe format and english language (Talkie version) provided by GOG.
+- Before to launch this installer, you have firstly to download game file installation in Windows exe format and "english" language from GOG.
+Then, in Lutris interface, select local file during install instead of "automatic download".
 - Multilanguage: you could choose your preferred subtitles language during install between english, french, italian, spanish and german.
 The voices will still stay in english.
 Credits:
 (FR) https://www.planete-aventure.net/forums/viewtopic.php?f=50&t=6551